 What are EIDL loans?

-The EIDL program is a disaster assistance relief fund administered through the U.S. Small Business Administration (SBA).
-The SBA Economic Injury Disaster Loan program provides emergency loans to small businesses facing economic hardship and challenges as the result of a disaster—like the COVID-19 pandemic.
+The EIDL program is a disaster relief fund administered through the U.S. Small Business Administration (SBA).
+The SBA Economic Injury Disaster Loan program provides emergency loans to small businesses facing economic hardship and challenges as the result of a declared disaster—like the COVID-19 pandemic.

 Unlike PPP loans, EIDL loans are not forgivable; borrowers will need to pay back the full loan amount plus interest.
 But one major selling point for businesses in need of funding?
 EIDL loans offer much more competitive terms than traditional loan options.